 Do spirits have a gender?
 What gender are angels in Heaven?
 Are they males, females or both?

 Often, people refer to God, Jesus, Holy Spirit, and angels as males and say there are no female angels in Heaven.
 Some say that there are both male and female angels and they can produce baby angels.
-Others think there are no gender differences in Heaven, everyone is sexless and can’t produce the baby angels.
+Others think there are no gender differences, no marriage in Heaven, everyone is sexless and can’t produce the baby angels.

 From a grammatical standpoint, the words that refer to spirits are consistently masculine.
 But it is difficult to imagine a gender without some form of attraction between male and female in future creation.
 It is impossible to ignore the existence of some form of a union, even without procreation/marriage.